pburkholder/decksets/2018-04-cf-summit/text.md

 ^This might take the form of something like: "I know, let's kick of the process with a Remedy ticket, which opens up a Puppet/Chef/Terraform template they can fill in, and commit to Git.
 The PR gets routed to Pat or Steve for approval, then it'll get instantiated in a validation environment for security scans ... " and so and so on.

 ^Toolchains are awesome, but not at scale in an organization that hasn't practiced flow.
 Time and again, in the public and private sector, I've seen this devolve into Platform-as-a-Concierge-Service (or PaaCS), with bottlenecks accruing where manual work has to occur.
+And folks are still waiting.

-^ So I want to make easy and obvious to use the PaaS for the 80% use case, and let operations teams use the other tooling for the remaining hard work.
+^I want to stop this.
+So I want to make easy and obvious to use PaaS for the 80% use case, and let operations teams use the other tooling for the remaining hard work.
 And cloud.gov offers me that opportunity.
 Now, what is this cloud.gov thing?

 ---